rhomobile/rhomobile-docs/eb/en/edge/api/AddressBar.md

 ### Use in Production
 This API is designed for debugging your application only and should not be used in production

+### Internet Explorer (IE) Rendering Engine
+When using the addressBar on a CE device using the IE engine, screen distortion may be noticed when scrolling.
+This is due to a limitation of the IE engine and can be worked around by any of the following options:

+* Not using debug buttons - If your app must use the IE engine, do not use debug buttons in the app.
+* If you need to use the signal or battery indicators either:
+	* Don't scroll the page.
+	* Don't use the signal / battery indicators
+	* Use the Webkit engine.

 ## Example File
 The following file can be used to test all the APIs listed above.